hoftherose/arch-wayland-setup/Customize/README.md

 ## Customize pacman
 ### Ilovecandy
 To make the pacman appear on downloads add the line `ILoveCandy` right below `# Misc Options`

+## Graphics and WM/DE
+These are the GUI enabling libraries to get out of the terminal prison.
+We will be installing `wayland` although you could also use xorg which is older and more stable.
+For our window manager we will use `hyprland`, while the Display Manager will be `sddm`.

+### Install Wayland